fmay/cc-html-intro-2-more-html-css/annotations.md

 Make sure you can see this in the preview.

-The reason that the <div class='main'> does not fill the entire width of the screen is that the browser has some default padding.
+The reason that the `<div class='main'>` does not fill the entire width of the screen is that the browser has some default padding.
 You can override this in your CSS of course.

-If you add the snippet shown below to the top of your CSS, you'll can see how you can get rid of the browser's default margin and paddings.
+If you add the snippet shown below to the top of your CSS, you'll see how you can get rid of the browser's default margin and paddings.

 Experiment by a) changing values b) using just `body` or just `p` rather than both